top of page

 Views of the almost 100m high falls from the viewing platform are free, and are perfectly decent.
 For those who would like to experience the rush of the water from a bit closer up, there is also a lift down to the base of the waterfall for a small fee.

-From there we make our way to Lake Chuzenji, the highest lake in Japan and the source of the Kegon Falls.
-Lake Chuzenji was once upon a time a popular choice for ambassadors and visiting foreign dignitaries, and many of the beautiful villas which they constructed around the lake can be visited.
+From there we make our way to another local Nikko attraction: Lake Chuzenji, the highest lake in Japan and the source of the Kegon Falls.
+Lake Chuzenji, also called the Sea of Happiness, was once upon a time a popular choice for ambassadors and visiting foreign dignitaries, and many of the beautiful villas which they constructed around the lake can be visited.

 But it is peaceful.
 The lake is shimmering in the late-afternoon sunlight as birds fly overhead and the wind whistles around us.
 The lake itself laps at our feet as we wander for a bit along the shore - surrounded by the natural beauty of the Nikko National Park mountain scenery and the imposing mount Nantai in the background.